andermoran/Basic-IPC-Chatting/README.md

 ## What's going on?

 > In this projects named pipes are used for IPC.
 Pipes are essentially channels that processes can use to communication with one another.
 One could think of pipes as a mail service.
 One processes sends mail to a mailbox and another process is able to read the mail from that mailbox.
 In simplest terms, this is what these two files (user1.c & user2.c) do.
+Two threads are created `send_thread` and `receive_thread`.
+These threads are then executed two calls of `pthread_create`.
+This allows for the two threads to run in parallel so that the program can receive data and send data concurrently.

 ## How do I run this?